Top Schools for Cultural Studies

 1. University of California, Davis

-University of California, Davis (UC Davis) is one of ten schools that make up the University of California system.
-UC Davis was ranked 39th among national universities by U.S. News & World Report for 2014.
-This school offers interdisciplinary M.A. and Ph.D. programs in cultural studies.
+The University of California, Davis (UC Davis), one of ten schools that make up the University of California system, ranked 39th among national universities by U.S. News & World Report for 2014.
+This school offers interdisciplinary Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) programs in cultural studies.
 Students take courses in anthropology, sociology and history while completing comparative research in certain aspects of culture, including food, travel and media.

 2. Stanford University in Stanford, CA

 Stanford University, founded in 1885, was ranked fifth among national universities by U.S. News & World Report for 2014.
-Through the university's Division of Literatures, Cultures and Languages and its Department of East Asian Languages and Cultures, students can focus their studies on one of many cultures, including German, Latin American or Chinese culture.
+Through the university's Division of Literatures, Cultures and Languages and its Department of East Asian Languages and Cultures, students can focus their cultural studies on one of many areas, including German, Latin American or Chinese culture.
+Successful completion of the programs can lead to a Bachelor of Arts, M.A. or Ph.D. degree.
 Stanford also offers cultural events and workshops throughout the year.

 3. George Mason University in Fairfax, VA